-Date: 25th March 2022
+Date: 18th March 2022

-Subject: The Greater Manchester Green Spaces Fund
+Subject: Greater Manchester Green Spaces Fund

-Report of: Councillor Neil Emmott, Portfolio Lead for Green City Region and Harry
+Report of: Councillor Emmott, Portfolio Lead for Green City Region and Pam

-Catherall, Portfolio Lead Chief Executive for Green City Region.
+Smith, Portfolio Lead Chief Executive for Green City Region

-Purpose of Report
+Purpose of Report:

-This report sets out proposals for the delivery of the Greater Manchester Green Spaces Fund, a key commitment to improving green spaces, and access to them, across the city-region.
-The report sets out the need for investment in the city-region's green spaces, the proposed aims of the fund, the types of projects to be supported, how community participation and action will be enabled and arrangements for the fund's delivery.
+This report sets out draft proposals for the delivery of the Mayor's Green Spaces Fund, a key commitment to improving green spaces, and access to them, across the city-region.
+The Green Spaces Fund will be announced at the GM New Era event on 14th March.